 - tetrahydroquinoline

 After excluding undesirable and primitive chemotypes, the remaining ca. 4,000 structures were used for substructure search within the Life Chemicals HTS Compound Collection and General Fragment Library.
 In addition to that, fragment-like molecules derived from scaffolds showing over 85 % similarity with the natural product-derived scaffold set mentioned above were included as well.
-Finally, additional structural filtering was performed.
+Finally, additional structural filtering was performed to result in 4,200 fragments with natural compound-like scaffolds.

 Representative compounds from Natural Product-like Fragment Library